I Wish | TAB

 Finally, here’s the outro:

-Once you feel confident playing with the band (practise using the backing track from the chords lesson), transpose the whole song up a semitone — then get that acoustic guitar out!
+To go even further, lets transpose the whole song up a semitone — and then get that acoustic guitar out!

 I Wish Acoustic | TAB (Em and E)